shihjay2/nosh-core/readme.md

 NOSH is built around the Laravel PHP Framework, which is a models/controllers/views (MCV) framework.
 Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).

-## routes
+## Routes
 The routes.php file dictate where the URL command goes to.
 Looking at the file, you'll notice that the controllers are categorized by an access control list (ACL) based on the type of user priviledges a user has when he/she is logged in to NOSH.

-## controllers
+## Controllers
 As is standard with the Laravel framework, main guts of the system lie in the ../app/controllers directory.
 Looking at the routes.php file, you'll notice that the type of controllers are categorized between AJAX and non-AJAX functions (hence they are named with a prefix of Ajax).

-## views
+## Views
 The view files, PDF, and email template files are in the ../app/views directory.
 The view files are essentially "modules" that are added on depending on the needs of the view layout.
 The corresponding javascript files (named the same as the view file, but with a .js extension) are in the ../public/js directory.

 If you see the javascript, you will notice that jQuery is used heavily here.
 There are numerous plugins for jQuery that are referenced in the header file.
 Below is a list of the major jQuery plugins that are used:
 ##### Javascript user interface: JQuery UI (dialog, tabs, accordion, autocomplete)
 ##### Calendar system: FullCalendar
 ##### Tables and grids: jqGrid